RainMaker1707/EvalProtocol/tasking.md

 - [ ] Run the evaluation on all CSV.
 - [ ] Run evaluation on all JSON.
 - [ ] Write the Evaluation protocol part of the report.
-- [ ] Improve the Literature Review (as far as we known no one does the same kind of research)
+- [ ] Improve the Literature Review (as far as we known no one does the same kind of research).
-- [ ] Fill the results
+- [ ] Fill the results.
+- [ ] Add a part on literature reviews, what people already done?

 **Sunday**
 - [ ] Write the scoring results in a table in the report.
 - [ ] Discuss the result on the discussion section of the report.
 - [ ] More realistic planning that fill the two last weeks!
 - [ ] Send the improved paper.
-Improve visualization of the results (graph, plot, table, etc)
+Improve visualization of the results (graph, plot, table, etc) (**GOOD** to spend more time on it!)

 **Monday+**
 - [ ] Paper pre-print (results and evaluation protocol).